-Moodle sites for the current academic year, plus the four previous academic years, will remain active and available to faculty members.
-Faculty are encouraged to keep local copies of all important course-related files, including the course grade book, and any files that have been uploaded to the Moodle course site.
+Moodle sites for the current academic year, plus the three previous academic years, will remain active and available to faculty members.
+Faculty are encouraged to keep local copies of all important course-related files, including the course gradebook, and any files that have been uploaded to the Moodle course site.

 Other Moodle Sites